This article was last updated by on

 Whether the Persian Shield seeds are freshly extracted or preserved, you can presoak them to boost germination.

-Interestingly, presoaking can trigger the sleeping seeds and make them ready for germination.
+Presoaking can trigger the sleeping seeds, awaken them, and prepare them for germination.

-For seed starter mix, use an aery, well-draining mix with perlite, peat moss, and vermiculite.
+Further, use an airy, well-draining mix with perlite, peat moss, and vermiculite.

 Otherwise, you can buy seed starter mix from any one of the certified stores.